kshedden/workshops/dair3/meta/meta.md

   is highly influential in advocating for and serving as a repository for high quality research synthesis in clinical care including meta-analyses.

+- The [PRISMA statement](https://prisma-statement.org) provides guidance for meta analyses that many investigators aim to follow.

 ## Pooling estimates and standard errors

 - Suppose we have estimates $\hat{\theta}_1$ and $\hat{\theta}_2$, say of the